 - The best example of this type of social isolation is the forced social distancing caused due to the Covid-19 pandemic.

 - The other type of social isolation is the one caused by one’s own self.
-If you are not willing to step out of your house and meet people to socialize willingly, then it is the sign of forced social isolation from your end.
+If you are not willing to step out of your house and meet people to socialize willingly, then it is a sign of forced social isolation from your end.